homel-dev/eos/docs/04_execution_architecture.md

   -> evidence + trajectory persisted with provenance
 ```

-This matches the canonical workflow chain (manifest §10, original architecture §8): `Planner -> Slicer -> Worker -> Verifier -> Controller`, with the Worker containing the Coder/Verifier/Controller iteration and the Reviewer advising retries.
+This is the canonical workflow chain: `Planner -> Slicer -> Worker -> Verifier -> Controller`, with the Worker containing the Coder/Verifier/Controller iteration and the Reviewer advising retries.

 [Back to top](#navigation)